accellionapis/api-guide/source/includes/_authentication.md

 *	**scope:** This is the scope for which this token is valid.
 *	**refresh_token:** This is a token that can be used to get a new access token without going through the first step of authorization.
 *	**token_type:** This will be set to “bearer” because that is the type of token.

-Here is an example of a successful response:

 If there are problems with the request, the server will return a HTTP 400 bad request.
 The body of the response will contain error information in JSON format.
 Here are the possible values for the error code: